The Best Medicare Supplement (Medigap) Plans in Pennsylvania

 - Pennsylvania Medicare Supplement Insurance (Medigap) covers several out-of-pocket Medicare expenses.
 Check out our review of Medigap plans in Pennsylvania to learn how Medicare Supplement Insurance works.

 Although Medigap coverage can make medical care much more affordable, many Pennsylvania residents still haven't signed up.
-In 2018, only 700,155 of Pennsylvania's Original Medicare beneficiaries — 41.7% — carried Medigap coverage.
-If you live in Pennsylvania, have Original Medicare and aren't enrolled in Medicare Supplement Insurance, use the information below to choose a Medigap plan.
+Roughly 46% of Pennsylvania's Original Medicare beneficiaries have a Medigap plan.1 If you live in Pennsylvania, have Original Medicare and aren't enrolled in Medicare Supplement Insurance, use the information below to choose a Medigap plan.

 You can find Medicare Supplement plans where you live by comparing plans from several different insurance companies online.

 What Are the Best Pennsylvania Medicare Supplement Plans?

 The chart below lists each Pennsylvania Medigap plan and outlines the benefits included with each one.
 All states, with the exception of Minnesota, Massachusetts and Wisconsin, follow the same guidelines when standardizing their Medigap plans.

 All Medigap plans include some of the same standard benefits, such as 365 days of hospital coverage in addition to what your Original Medicare plan offers.
 Once you get past those standard benefits, your coverage depends on which plan you choose.
 All Pennsylvania Medigap plans pay for the first three pints of blood for a blood transfusion, but only some plans cover 100% of the cost.
 Others cover a lower percentage, leaving you to pay the remaining balance.
 Some plans also have out-of-pocket limits to make your Medicare costs even more affordable.